redsh4de/monero-site/src/content/moneropedia/en/paymentid.md

 ---
-summary: 'an optional flag that is added to identify transactions to merchants, consisting of 64 hexadecimal characters'
+summary: "an optional flag that is added to identify transactions to merchants, consisting of 64 hexadecimal characters"
 title: Payment ID
 terms: ["payment-ID", "payment-IDs"]
 ---

-*Note:* Long Payment IDs have been removed since release 0.15; it's not possible to use them anymore.
+_Note:_ Long Payment IDs have been removed since release 0.15; it's not possible to use them anymore.
 More info in the [blog post]({{ site.baseurl_root }}/2019/06/04/Long-Payment-ID-Deprecation.html) that announced their deprecation.

 ### The Basics